Shifting Gears

 Invest in training and development

-Prioritise training and development opportunities for Practitioners, particularly those in managerial positions.
-Equip them with specialised training in HSB intervention techniques will enhance their ability to support frontline workers and ensure the delivery of high-quality services.
+Prioritise training and development opportunities for practitioners, particularly those in managerial positions.
+Equipping them with specialised training in HSB intervention techniques will enhance their ability to support frontline workers and ensure the delivery of high-quality services.

 Foster flexibility in service delivery